 In December, 2014, the Company entered into an operating lease agreement with a third party for equipment to be used at La Negra Mine with a total value of \$2.5 million.
-The lease terms call for equal monthly payments over a 36 month term.
+The lease terms call for equal monthly payments over a 36-month term.
+Subject to the completion of the Restructuring Transaction, the lease will be assumed by the Company's principal lender.